sparist/Om/README.markdown

 	-	`codepoints->` to ``code` points->``
 -	Modified:
 	-	`evaluate`: now evaluates in place using the current environment
 	-	`find`: now provides information about whether the operator is included, and the output is reordered for ease of use

 ### Programs

 -	Fixed Operand program semantics so that an "empty" Operand is an empty Program.

 ### Documentation

 -	Made documentation content and style improvements.
 -	Removed temporary generated documentation file on Windows.
--	Created "gh-pages" branch containing generated Doxygen for
+-	Created "gh-pages" branch containing generated Doxygen for the documentation.
-	<a href="http://sparist.github.com/Om">the Om GitHub Page</a>.
 -	Updated Doxygen to 1.8.3.

 ### Testing